FerdiGul/POC/IoT-HomeDevice/README.md

 - **Target Device**: IoT Smart Appliance (e.g., Washer)
 - **Network Context**: Internal Wi-Fi, Proxy Server

-The same refresh token was tested 100 times within an hour, and each response returned a new set of credentials, consistently granting access to sensitive information.
 ---
+## The same refresh token was reused 100 times in one hour, each time successfully returning new credentials and exposing sensitive data.

 ## 📌 Summary